Last Updated on November 3, 2023 by Vladimir Vulic

 - Died on 24 June AD 79.
 Deified in AD 79.

 Titus Flavius Sabinus Vespasianus was born in AD 9 at Reate, north of Rome.
-His father Flavius Sabinus was a tax-collector and held equestrian rank.
-His mother, Vespasia Polla, belonged to an equestrian family, and her brother managed to become senator.
+His father Flavius Sabinus was a tax collector and held equestrian rank.
+His mother, Vespasia Polla, belonged to an equestrian family, and her brother managed to become a senator.

-Vespasian and his brother Sabinus both also managed to follow in their uncle’s footsteps and become senators.
+Vespasian and his brother Sabinus also managed to follow in their uncle’s footsteps and become senators.

-During the invasion of Britain during AD 43-47 Vespasian commanded a legion (the II ‘Augusta’), and distinguished himself with military successes in the south and southwest of England.
-In particular he made himself a name with the effective use of ‘artillery’ when assaulting heavily defended positions fortified by earthworks, and had been responsible for taking the Isle of Wight.
+During the invasion of Britain during AD 43-47 he commanded a legion (the II ‘Augusta’) and distinguished himself with military successes in the south and southwest of England.
+In particular, he made himself a name with the effective use of ‘artillery’ when assaulting heavily defended positions fortified by earthworks, and had been responsible for taking the Isle of Wight.

-This success led to Vespasian’s election of consul for AD 51, and in AD 63 he was proconsul of Africa, his administration winning much praise.
+This success led to Vespasian’s election as consul for AD 51, and in AD 63 he was proconsul of Africa, his administration winning much praise.
 This praise was won largely due to Vespasian not following the usual course of milking the province for his own financial gain.
-In turn however, he did suffer private financial problems and only avoided bankruptcy with help from his brother Sabinus.
+In turn, however, he did suffer private financial problems and only avoided bankruptcy with help from his brother Sabinus.

 But in AD 67 he was offered a province and an army command of three legions by Nero.
 If the emperor was mad and wanted to see Vespasian dead, he needed him now.
 The Jewish rebellion of AD 67 called for a commander who knew of ways to oust the Jews from their walled cities.
 Someone had obviously reminded the emperor of Vespasian’s record against the defensive earthworks in Britain.